-For single rear wheel (SRW) models, use the blade on the end of the lug wrench to pry the hub cap off.
-Insert the blade end into the pry off notch and carefully pop off the hub cap with a back and forth motion.
+For single rear wheel (SRW) models, use the flat blade on the end of the lug wrench to pull the hub cap off.
+Insert the blade end into the pull off notch and carefully pull the hub cap off with a back and forth motion.

 On 3500 models with dual rear wheels (DRW), you must first remove the hub caps.
-The jack handle driver has a hook at one end that will fit in the pry off notch of the rear hub caps.
-Position the hook and pull out on the ratchet firmly.
+The jack handle driver has a hook at one end that will fit in the pull off notch of the rear hub caps.
+Position the hook and pull straight out on the ratchet firmly.
 The hub cap should pop off.
 The wheel skins can now be removed.
-For the front hub cap on models use the blade on the end of the lug wrench to pry the caps off.
+For the front hub cap, use the flat blade on the end of the lug wrench to pull the caps off.
 The wheel skin can now be removed.

-- Use a back and forth motion to remove the hub cap.
-Do not use a twisting motion when removing the hub cap, damage to the hub cap; finish may occur. - The rear hub caps on the dual rear wheel has two pry off notches.
+- Use a pulling motion to remove the hub cap.
+Do not use a twisting motion when removing the hub cap, damage to the hub cap; finish may occur. - The rear hub caps on the dual rear wheel has two pull off notches.
 Make sure that the hook of the jack handle driver is located squarely in the cap notch before attempting to pull off.

-You must use the flat end of the lug wrench to pry off the wheel skins.
+You must use the flat end of the lug wrench to pull off the wheel skins.
+Locate the hub cap pull notches (2 notches on each cap).
 Insert the flat tip completely and using a back and forth motion, loosen the wheel skin.
 Repeat this procedure around the tire until the skin pops off.